obsidian-community/obsidian-hub/10 - Resources/10.03 - Videos/YT - Pandoc and Obsidian - Create slideshows, PDFs and Word documents.md

 # Pandoc and Obsidian - Create slideshows, PDFs and Word documents

-In this video, [[SkepticMystic]] discusses [[pandoc]] and how it can be used to keep more of your workflow inside Obsidian.
+In this video, [[SkepticMystic]] discusses [[Pandoc]] and how it can be used to keep more of your workflow inside Obsidian.
 We cover the following:

 - [0:00](https://youtube.com/watch?v=yYZiO6CVtj8&t=0s) Introduction
 - [0:51](https://youtube.com/watch?v=yYZiO6CVtj8&t=51s) Command Line Basics -